sathiyavrs/HitTheGreenSquare/README.md

 R to activate Sonar for a brief Period of time.

-B to Smash Hit through walls.
+B to Smash Hit through walls (Limited number of times)

 Any mouse button in the specified Direction will Fire the ball from the paddle.